Name: Robert

 believe we are descended from Robert Walker Esquire, through his son Robert:

-Robert we trace AFTER, are two DIFFERENT MEN?
+and the Robert we trace AFTER, are two DIFFERENT MEN?

 Randy Walker